JordanFun/jordanfun/README.md

 (he/him)

-I’m currently in my second year at UBC studying Computer Science
+I’m currently in my third year at UBC studying Computer Science

 I'm learning to code in Java, C, and C++.
 <!--